 Do I have to pay all in one go?

-- You pay the balance of your Integrated Flight Deck training over 12 months (after an initial payment of £14,000).
-For more information about the payment of fees – visit the course fee section of our website
+- You pay the balance of your Integrated Flight Deck training over 18 months (after an initial payment of £10,000).

 Are there any additional costs that aren’t included in the course prices?

-Integrated courses: Any additional training over the standard course syllabus would be charged at our standard rates.
-Whilst first attempts at ground and flight tests are included, additional costs for re-takes (including additional aircraft hire) would be charged in addition.
+Any additional training over the standard course syllabus would be charged at our standard rates.
+Whilst first attempts at ground and flight tests are included in package prices, additional costs for re-takes (including additional aircraft hire) would be charged in addition.

 Does the course fee include accommodation costs?

-- No, the course fee does not include accommodation costs.
-FTA does not offer any dedicated student accommodation however our student welfare team have connections with several different housing providers in the Brighton and Teruel area.
-They are able to help you find the right accommodation for you, whether it be a host family, B&B, shared accommodation, and so forth.
+- Accommodation costs are not included in any course fee.
+However our student services team have a list of registered accommodation providers in the area.
+We are able to help you find the right accommodation for you, whether it be a host family, B&B, shared accommodation, or private apartment.
 Please contact us if you’d like to find out more about accommodation options whilst studying at FTA.

 Career development and job prospects